 This Chunky Guacamole Recipe will get you in the mood for summer pool parties and barbecues.
 Mashed avocado is mixed with chopped onions and tomatoes, and topped off with lime juice and cilantro.
 The flavor of this guacamole dip is amazing!

+This classic Mexican appetizer is so good, I could eat it just by itself.
 The key to the best guacamole is to use fresh ingredients.
 You want to make sure that the tomatoes and avocado are ripe.

 How Do I Know When an Avocado is Ripe?

 Second, look at the color of the skin.
 A bright green avocado is not yet ripe.
 They get darker as they ripen.
 An avocado that has almost black skin that has dried up is past ripe and will be brown inside.

 This post contains affiliate links.